WDI-SEA/react-development-course-materials/04-APIs and Heroku/04-fetch-lecture.md

 ## Introducing `fetch()`

-`fetch()` + AJAX requests = the power to build single-page applications that do not require refreshes
+`fetch()` + AJAX requests = The power to build single-page applications that do not require refreshes.

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

-- So we know what an API is.
+- So, we know what an API is.
 How can we use it to dynamically manipulate the DOM with the given data?

-- There are many ways that we can retrieve this data.
+- There are many ways in which we can retrieve this data.
 Tons of libraries have been created over the years to make this easier than JavaScript's built-in `XMLHttpRequest` methods.
 You may see APIs being used with libraries such as jQuery, axios, request-promise, and bluebird.

-- However, a couple of years ago, JS debuted a new method called `fetch()`.
+- However, a couple of years ago, JavaScript debuted a new method called `fetch()`.
 This is an easy way to request data that is now completely built into the language.

 - The requests we're making are called **AJAX** requests.
 As you'll come to learn, `fetch()` combined with AJAX requests allows us to build single-page applications that do not require refreshes.